Please note that all projects are still in the planning stage and are liable to change.

 1) A Town Trail that will take visitors around the historic streets and points of interest: The Museum, Pillory Square, The Butterwalk (1635), St. Saviours Church (1372), Agincourt House (14th century), Bayards Cove (1539) and Bayards Cove Fort (1510), where the Mayflower and Speedwell were moored in 1620.

-2) A Walking Trail that will link Townstal – the original settlement – with the port, beginning at St Clements Church (14th century & the ‘Mother Church’), Old Mill Creek, and down the ancient streets – walking in the footsteps of the Pilgrims – with many interesting historic buildings along the route.
+2) A Packhorse Trail that will link Townstal – the original settlement – with the port, beginning at St Clements Church (14th century & the ‘Mother Church’), Old Mill Creek, and down one of the ancient packhorse routes – with many interesting historic buildings along the route.

 3) A Castle Trail will take visitors from Bayards Cove to Dartmouth Castle (1488), St Petrox Church (1641) and the Civil War fieldworks on Gallant’s Bower (1642).

-All three Trail elements will link up, and will also link with a River Trail, taking in the historic seafaring locations and the Pilgrim’s encampment further up river.
+All three Trail elements will link up, and will also link with a River Trail, taking in the historic seafaring locations and the Raleigh and Gilbert estates.

 There are several points of interest to visit which will be part of the Trail, including: